 Increasing awareness of Ocean Acidification in the Southeast: The Southeast Ocean and Costal Acidification Network (SOCAN) was established in fall 2014 through a partnership between NOAA's Ocean Acidification Program (OAP) and SECOORA.
-With funding in Year 2, SOCAN will: 1) continue to fund a part-time program coordinator; 2) focus efforts on stakeholder engagement and outreach, organizing stakeholder workshops in each of the Southeast states; 3) increase capacity building efforts, including web development and establishing a membership network; and, 4) facilitate the publication of a series of papers on acidification in the Southeast.
+With funding in Year 3, SOCAN will: 1) continue to fund a part-time program coordinator; 2) increase capacity building by establishing a new working group to leverage partnerships and identify funding opportunities; 3) launch a new website and continue distribution of communication products through webinars, web materials and newsletters; and 4) execute a stakeholder workshop for South Carolina and Georgia stakeholders.